lroehrs/icmplib/docs/2-functions.md

   The address family if a hostname or FQDN is specified.
 Can be set to `4` for IPv4 or `6` for IPv6 addresses.
 By default, this function searches for IPv4 addresses first before searching for IPv6 addresses.

   - Type: `int`
   - Default: `None`

+- `interface`

+  The network interface to bind to (e.g., 'eth0', 'wlan0').
+By default, the socket is not bound to a specific interface.

+  *Only available on Unix systems.
+Ignored on Windows.*

+  - Type: `str`
+  - Default: `None`

 - `payload`